Free child care and daycare assistance in Wisconsin.

-Child care assistance is offered for families that are working, searching for employment or attending training in Wisconsin.
-Lower income parents can benefit from this subsidy program as it will allow them to free up money to pay other bills and will help ensure their child is properly cared for as they undertake this different activities.
+Child care assistance is offered for low income families or single parents that are working, searching for employment or attending training in Wisconsin.
+Lower income parents can benefit from this free day care subsidy program.
+The main government benefit in known as Wisconsin Shares, and find more details on it below.

 Income limits are in place too.
 Wisconsin will factor in your family size, so if you have more children your income can be slightly higher and you may still qualify for the child care subsidy from the government.
 Foster parents or relatives who are applying need to receive a Kinship Care Benefit for the child.
 They will also need to have a court order for their placement.

 There are several other related assistance programs available in Wisconsin.
+Whether cheap child care, or help in locating a provider, the state tries to assist.
 They include the following.